The future of journalism in northeast Wisconsin lies at the intersection of newspapers, big tech, universities and football

 May 1, 2023

-What do Multi Media Channels of Wisconsin, Microsoft, Nicolet National Bank and the Green Bay Packers have in common?
+What do Multi Media Channels of Wisconsin, Microsoft, Nicolet Bank and the Green Bay Packers have in common?

 For one thing, they share a commitment to local news that is so strong they are investing critical resources in a journalism internship initiative that is going places.